 Because Facebook readers’ eyes tend to glaze over at the sight of paid ads, “staleness” of ads should be a crucial concern for advertisers on the site.
-In fact, some experts believe that Facebook ads become stale within 2-3 days, which means that you must be constantly revising your campaigns in order to gain attention.
+In fact, some experts believe that Facebook ads become stale within 2-3 days, which means that you must constantly be revising your campaigns to gain attention.

 Reason #7 – You’re Using the Wrong Type of Facebook Ad

 Facebook offers a number of different paid ad formats, including poll ads, like ads, sampling ads and others.
 If you aren’t seeing the results you want with your Facebook advertising campaign, it’s possible that you’ve chosen the wrong type of ad for your target market.
 Experiment with other types to see if your results improve.

 Reason #8 – Your Bid Price Means Your Ads Aren’t Being Seen